zackdraws/zackdraws.github.io/README.md

 	- fg01.jpg (Files for Sketchbook)

-	by naming the files they go under their respective sections as written in each html page
+	by naming the files inside of their folders they go under their respective sections as written in each html page